DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 ### Chart Update Check

 This stage validates that the required files have been updated; README, Changelog, and Chart.yaml.
 All of these are needed to ensure a package releases can be created.
-If changes are only documentation a 'SKUP UPDATE CHECK' can be added to the merge request title to skip this check.
+If changes are only documentation a 'SKIP UPDATE CHECK' can be added to the merge request title to skip this check.

 ### Configuration Validation